Contact Person : CLF

 It is worthwhile to note that the damage of high charge happens when the battery rests at high levels of charge for a long time; many people are surprised upon hearing this and swear that they always have their battery at 100% all the time!

 However, 100% in small doses does not cause any harm.
 If you are planning on a long trip and you will be traveling shortly after the trip, then that is applicable.
 On the other hand, if you are planning to take a break for a while, then charging the battery to 60-80% is much healthier.

 Does this apply to all lithium batteries?

-Although LiFePO4 batteries are not much affected by high charge like the lithium-ion, the rule applies to all electric batteries.
-This includes your electric car batteries, cell-phone, and even something as small as your electric toothbrush.
+Although LiFePO4 batteries are not much affected by high charge like lithium-ion, the rule applies to all electric batteries.
+This includes your electric car batteries, cell phone, and even something as small as your electric toothbrush.

 One Professor Dahn jokes about the importance of cooling saying you might as well consider storing your laptop in the fridge if you are serious about the life of your lithium-ion battery.

 For the most part, the simple requirements to keep your lithium-ion batteries alive can be easily applied.
 Avoid supercharging your electric cars unless it’s imperative.
 Park your electric bike in the shade.
 Stop leaving your phone and laptop in the sun or hot car.
 Most importantly try as much as possible to avoid charging your lithium-ion battery to 100%.